Veterinarian with dog in clinic

 Treats:

 Stables Equine Practice is an equine-only veterinary clinic established in 1997 (no corporate group ownership is mentioned).
 The practice is set up for both routine and higher‑intensity horse and pony work, including stud work and competition support, with a purpose-built clinic plus ambulatory capability and diagnostic equipment (X‑rays, ultrasonography and endoscopy are listed).
 It states it provides 24-hour emergency cover 7 days a week using its own equine vets, and recent reviews describe rapid emergency attendance (including being out “within the hour” to stitch a pony).
-Longer-term clients also mention life-saving outcomes in breeding cases (a foal surviving with help from named vets).

 Our Score (71/100)